OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 David said to Gad,

 > “I am in great distress;
-> please let me fall into the hand of the Lord,
+> let me fall into the hands of the Lord,
 > for His mercies are very great.
 > But do not let me fall into human hands.”